pi-hole/pi-hole/README.md

 The query log and graphs are what have helped people [discover all sorts of unexpected traffic traversing their networks](https://pi-hole.net/2017/07/06/round-3-what-really-happens-on-your-network/).

 #### Long-term Statistics
-Using our FTL API, Pi-hole can store all of the domains queried in a database for retrieval or analysis later on.
+Using our FTL API, Pi-hole will store all the DNS queries in a database for later retrieval and analysis.
 You can view this data as a graph, individual queries, top clients/advertisers, or even query the database yourself for your own applications.

 <p align="center">
 <img src="https://assets.pi-hole.net/static/long-term-stats.png">